websanco/liferay-learn/docs/analytics-cloud/latest/en/people/segments/segments.md

     * Membership: Population fluctuation over time.
     * Topics of interest: Topics mentioned in the pages and assets the Segment visits most.
-    * Distribution: Demographics based on Individual properties
+    * Distribution: Based on Individual attributes.
     * The Segment’s profile appears, showing its Overview panel.

 ## Overview Tab

 The Overview tab’s main area shows membership growth.
 As a marketer, you might want to generate more customer prospects in a specific industry.
 If you create a Dynamic Segment with that industry as criterion, you can view its membership histogram to monitor customer growth in that industry.

-The Overview tab also gives you a glimpse of the Segment’s criteria, interests, and demographics.
+The Overview tab also gives you a glimpse of the Segment’s criteria, interests, and distribution.
 Each one links to more details, or you can click on their respective tabs.

 ### Segment Membership Panel